mjkhonline/e-query/docs/get-started.md

 # Get Started

-What E-Query is, and how to install it.
+What E-Query is, and how to install and use it.

 ## 💡 What is E-Query?